What Is a Social Media Kit for a Logo?

 - Horizontal and stacked layouts for different post and header placements

-- Small-size friendly variants (simplified mark or optimized proportions) for profile thumbnails
+- Small-size variants (a simplified mark or trimmed proportions) for profile thumbnails

-- Color information so people can match your brand (including guidance on acceptable alternates)
+- Color info so people can match your brand, including approved alternates

-- Clear-space and minimum size notes to prevent the logo from becoming unreadable
+- Clear-space and minimum size notes to keep the logo readable

-- Do/Don’t examples that describe common mistakes like stretching or low-contrast use
+- Do/Don’t examples covering mistakes like stretching or low-contrast use

 Which logo versions fit different social placements

-Social platforms use different image sizes and layouts, which means one “perfect” logo file usually isn’t enough.
-Your kit should contain versions that are designed for the most common social placements: profile icons, page headers, cover banners, and branded post graphics.
+Social platforms use different image sizes and layouts.
+One perfect logo file is rarely enough.
+Your kit should cover the most common placements.
+These include profile icons, page headers, cover banners, and post graphics.

-Here are practical recommendations for how to match logo versions to placements.
+Here is how to match logo versions to placements.

 | Placement | Common issue | What to provide |